oliverselinger/failsafe-executor/README.md

 ```

 After all tasks finished execution, failed tasks are collected and are passed to the callback consumer function.
 E.g. with that call you can let your test case fail immediately.

+In some cases you don't want to wait for certain tasks to finish, like deferred ones.
+You can ignore certain tasks by passing a `NoWaitPredicate` as parameter.

 **Note:** In your business logic all tasks should be created transactionally with a single commit.
 Otherwise `awaitAllTasks` cannot exactly determine how many tasks belong to your block of business logic.
 If you do not follow this, a race condition occurs.